CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ![]({{site.baseurl}}/images/image0.jpg)

 ## Getting started with the NoU
 You can use the Arduino IDE to upload code to the ESP32 by following these instructions.
 First you have to install the board files.
-In the arduino IDE naviate to File > Prefrences and paste this link into the Additional Boards Manager URLs section:
+In the arduino IDE navigate to File > Preferences and paste this link into the Additional Boards Manager URLs section:

 https://dl.espressif.com/dl/package_esp32_index.json